MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 - Select **Apps** to view the list of included apps.
 - Select **Solutions** > **SAP Integration** to view its complete objects list.

-The following Power Apps and Power Automate flows are listed with short descriptions for your reference.
+The following apps and flows are listed with short descriptions for your reference.

-### Power Apps
+### Apps in Power Apps

 | App name | Description |
 |------------------|---------------------|